-Based on the program’s success and the request of the Royal Government of Cambodia, Cambodia Agricultural Value Chain – Phase II was approved to continue for 6 years, 2016 – 2021 with a total value of A$98.7 million.
+Based on the program’s success and the request of the Royal Government of Cambodia, Cambodia Agricultural Value Chain – Phase II was approved to continue for 6 years, 2016 – 2021.

 Building on the success of previous Phases, Australia has entered into an Agreement with UNDP to fund the next Phase of the program, Clearing for Results Phase III (CFR-III) 2016 – 2019 with the projected total value of $9 million.